Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Once formal aerial work begins, do not use "the working height is not very high" as a reason to skip protective measures.

-In grass conditions, the safest practice is not to raise all the way at once, but to verify in stages.
+On grass, the safest practice is not to raise all the way at once, but to verify in stages.

 Recommended procedure:

-Raise to 1–2 meters first.
+Raise to 1–2 meters.

-Then check the tires, pads, or outrigger condition.
+Re-check the tires, pads, or outrigger condition.

-If no problems, continue raising.
+If no issues, continue raising.

-Tools stacked on the edge.
+Tools stacked at the edge.

-Leaning the body too far over the guardrails.
+Leaning too far out of the guardrails.

-Forcibly adjusting position at height.
+Forcibly adjusting position while at height.

 Safer practices:

-Secure tools to prevent falling.
+Tie down tools to prevent falling.

-If any sway occurs, immediately lower the platform and inspect.
+If sway occurs, lower immediately and inspect.

 Do not change the route arbitrarily when finishing.